Duck! Rabbit, Duck!: Reception

 In a commentary by Eric Goldberg, he cites the short as his favorite in the hunting trilogy.
 Goldberg praises the setting, describing it as "Maurice Noble's beautiful snowscape", reasoning "it makes the action read that much cleaner".
 When discussing the whole hunting trilogy, Forrest Wickman at Slate states "The formula is simple, but what makes the cartoons classics are the small variations in execution."
 Wickman praises the various ways Daffy is shot.

 Animation historian David Gerstein writes, "Duck!
 Rabbit, Duck! succeeds because the exaggeration of the villain role blends perfectly with the cartoon's exaggeration of Bugs, its exaggeration of Elmer — and its exaggeration of logic.
 Duck!
 Rabbit, Duck! is a cartoon that derives its entire mood from pushing gags past conventional Looney Tunes limits."

-In popular culture

-A small clip from this cartoon (specifically the scene where Daffy says at Elmer, "I'm an elk!
-Shoot me!") is briefly seen in the film Space Jam, right after the camera moves away from the clip from Muzzle Tough.